-Our ADSs have been listed on the Nasdaq Global Market under the symbol "NBTX" and our ordinary shares have been listed on the regulated market of Euronext in Paris under the symbol "NANO."
+Our ADSs are listed on the Nasdaq Global Select Market under the symbol "NBTX" and our ordinary shares are listed on the regulated market of Euronext in Paris under the symbol "NANO."

 Transfer Agent and Registrar

 The transfer agent and registrar for our ADSs is Citibank, N.A.
 The transfer agent and registrar for our ordinary shares is CIC Securities.